Geonhee-LEE/geon.github.io/profile.md

 >  Development of mobile robot platform based on external communication using Robot Operating System, Geonhee Lee, Chibum Lee, 2018.

->  합성곱 신경망을 이용한 이동 물체 인식 및 6축 로봇 매니퓰레이터 응용, Geonhee Lee, Chibum Lee, 한국정밀공학회 추계학술대회, 2019.
+>   Recognition for Moving Objects Using Convolutional Neural Network and Application to 6-DOF Robotic Manipulation, Geonhee Lee, Chibum Lee, 한국정밀공학회 추계학술대회, 2019.

 >  A study on robotic grasp based on Instance segmentation and Reinforcement learning using 6-DoF robotic manipulator, Geonhee Lee, Thesis, 2020.